-When it comes to making all kinds of online documents, Google Drive has revolutionized the industry with its free-to-use suite.
-So it’s no surprise that so many users are looking to add an electronic signature in Google Forms.
+Google Drive has revolutionized the industry with its free-to-use suite for making all kinds of online documents.
+So it’s no surprise that many users want to add a signature to Google Forms.

 In this article, we’ll discuss a few ways to add an electronic signature in a Google form, along with any pros and cons.
 We’ll also show you how to ensure that any signatures you receive are legally binding, giving your documents far more validity.

 Let’s get started.

 Is it possible to add an electronic signature in Google Forms?

 Google Forms doesn’t offer an option to add an electronic signature.
 They don’t even offer an add-on to the platform to sign documents.

 There isn’t currently any native way to add an electronic signature in Google Forms or any other app on the platform, but you can still add a signature to your Google Forms document.
 And you can make sure those online signatures are legally binding.

 Electronic signature software exists just for that.
 With online signing tools, you can collect signatures that generate a security certificate with enough data, like a timestamp and the signer’s IP address, to link a person to their signature.